 XeLaTeX Paper Template (RTL, bidi) (PDF, .tex)

-For papers including text from far East Asian languages—such as Chinese, Japanese, Korean, and any language whose (Xe)LaTeX implementation uses the cjk package—please use unicode input in the following XeLaTeX template.
+For papers including text from far East Asian languages—such as Chinese, Japanese, Korean, and any language whose (Xe)LaTeX implementation uses the cjk package—please use unicode input with the following XeLaTeX template.
 (If possible, please use unicode encoding for all of your files.
 It is difficult for us to work with multiple encodings, such as JIS, Shift-JIS and so on, because mixing encodings can cause unexpected problems.
-To compile the following file you will need to have the Latin Modern Roman and IPAexMincho font families installed on your system.)
+To compile the following file you will need to have the Latin Modern Roman and IPAexMincho font families installed on your system.
+You are free to change the font IPAexMincho to something that better suits your purposes, but please supply us with fully functional font files, along with publication permissions.)

 XeLaTeX Style file (.sty)